-OK, so how do we use the aperture correction?
-Lets say we want the total counts from a faint star.
-If we simply measured the star with a large aperture, we would get a poor S/N, because the star signal is very low, except in the center of the image, and the sky noise would result in a low S/N. If we measure with just a small aperture, we will miss a goodly fraction of the light (the light in the outer regions of the star image may be hard to see, because its lost in the sky noise, but the light is there and must be counted for a proper measurement!)
+If we measure with just a small aperture, we will miss a goodly fraction of the light (the light in the outer regions of the star image may be hard to see, because its lost in the sky noise, but the light is there and must be counted for a proper measurement!)
 However, we can use the aperture correction derived from a bright star on the same image to correct the small aperture measurement of the faint star for light outside the small aperture:

-$$total = m{I}(1FWHM) + \Delta$$ (17.2)
+$$total = m{I}(1FWHM) + \Delta$$ (18.2)

-Here, "total" is our estimate of the total instrumental magnitude in the faint star, $m_I(1FWHM)$ is the measured number of counts in the small aperture for the faint star, and Δ is the aperture correction derived from a bright star in the same frame.
+Here, "total" is our estimate of the total instrumental magnitude in the faint star, $m_I(1FWHM)$ is the measured number of counts in the small aperture for the faint star, and $\Delta$ is the aperture correction derived from a bright star in the same frame.

 How big should the small aperture be?
 Too small an aperture will result in a poor S/N because too few photons in the star will be detected- too big an aperture will result in a poor S/N due to the inclusion of too much sky noise.
-There must be an optimum aperture size that gives the maximum S/N. The optimum aperture seems to be acheived when the measurement aperture has a diameter about $1.4 \times FWHM$ of the PSF.
+There must be an optimum aperture size that gives the maximum S/N. The optimum aperture seems to be achieved when the measurement aperture has a diameter about $1.4 \times FWHM$ of the PSF.
 At this aperture, the aperture correction is about -0.3 mag.
 However, the S/N does not appear to be too sensitive to the exact small aperture size.

-17.3 phot
+18.3 phot

 How do we actually measure the counts in the aperture and sky level?
 In IRAF, there are several tasks to do photometry.
 The basic task is called phot.
 Phot has a number of variations, particularly in how the sky is measured, but the simplest variation using a circular measuring aperture and a concentric sky annulus in which to determine the average sky background.
 This works well for uncrowded fields.
 (For very crowded fields, photometry is much more difficult, both due to contamination and due to the difficulty of measuring the true sky level.)
-Figure 17.3 shows the basic geometry for a phot measurement.
+Figure 18.3 shows the basic geometry for a phot measurement.
 There are 2 radii and one width that can be varied arbitrarily.
 The smallest radius is the radius of the measurement aperture.
+(Measurements can be made in different measurement apertures at the same time.)
 The next radius is the inner edge of the sky annulus, and the outer radius is the inner radius plus the width.
-Phot measures the total counts in the measurement aperture (taking proper account of partial pixels along the edge of the circle), then measures (in one of several ways- average, median, or mode of the pixel values in the sky annulus) the sky signal per pixel in the sky annulus.
+Phot measures the total counts in the measurement aperture (taking proper account of partial pixels along the edge of the sky annulus) the sky signal per pixel in the sky annulus.
 As discussed in the chapter on "Seeing and Pixel Sizes", use of small pixels increases the accuracy of the measurement in small angular size apertures.

-Lets call the total counts in the aperture N{ap} , the area of the aperture (in pixels) A{ap} , the sky signal per pixel S{sky} and the exposure time of the image (in seconds) t{exp} .
+Let's call the total counts in the aperture $N{ap}$ , the area of the aperture (in pixels) $A{ap}$ , the sky signal per pixel $S{sky}$ and the exposure time of the image (in seconds) $t{exp}$ .
 The instrumental magnitude is defined as: